awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/savings.md

 3. Choose **Pricing history** in the top right corner.

-If you are interested in how to use the Spot API programmatically, You can use the **[describe-spot-price-history](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-spot-price-history.html)** API to retrieve the information that you need.
+If you are interested in how to use the Spot API programmatically, You can use the **[describe-spot-price-history](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-spot-price-history.html)** API to retrieve the information you need.